 If older drivers deny or are unaware of their limitations or if deficits do not respond to treatment, practitioners may need to be more proactive.
 In these situations, practitioners should discuss issues relevant to driving safety, potential driving cessation, patient transportation needs, and alternative transportation resources with the patient and family members.

 The practitioner should balance the benefits of safety to the patient, pedestrians, and other drivers against the costs of social isolation, worsening functional status, impaired quality of life, and clinical depression.
-For some patients (eg, those with severe dementia), the benefits of driving restriction clearly outweigh the costs.
+For some patients (eg, those with severe dementia), the benefits of driving cessation clearly outweigh the costs.

 Before making a report, practitioners should discuss recommendations for driving cessation directly with the patient and family rather than simply filing a report.
 Practitioners should make every attempt to persuade the patient to cooperate with driving restrictions.
 Such discussion should include why the patient's limitations make driving unsafe and why the practitioner is obligated to report.